Failure / Photography / 1975-2012

 Kodak is often reduced to a clean morality tale: the company invented the digital camera and then failed because it ignored its own invention.
 The useful version is more difficult.
 Steve Sasson's 1975 prototype mattered because it showed a future without film, but the early device was not a finished consumer product.
 The danger came later, as digital imaging became commercially real and the old economics still shaped the company's choices.

 For decades, Kodak's brand power was tied to film, processing, prints, retail presence, and memory rituals.
 Digital photography attacked that system at once.
 It changed how images were captured, stored, shared, printed, and monetized.
-The brand did not only need new products.
+The brand did not merely need new products.
 It needed a governed transition away from the structure that made Kodak dominant.

 What Broke